lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/install_jupyter.md

 # Jupyter Installation

-Jupyter notebooks are a great way for interactive computing in your web browser.
-Jupyter allows working with data cleaning and transformation, numerical simulation, statistical modeling, data visualization and of course with machine learning.
+Jupyter notebooks allow to analyze data interactively using your web browser.
+One advantage of Jupyter is, that code, documentation and visualization can be included in a single notebook, so that it forms a unit.
+Jupyter notebooks can be used for many tasks, such as data cleaning and transformation, numerical simulation, statistical modeling, data visualization and also machine learning.

 There are two general options on how to work Jupyter notebooks using HPC: remote Jupyter server and JupyterHub.